JulianWack/SU2xSU2/README.md

 ``SU2xSU2`` is free software made available under the MIT License.
 For details see the `LICENSE` file.

 ## To DO
-- chain state storage location to be manually adjustable
-- fill in requirements.txt
 - create documentation
 - add tests
 - once package is published and can be installed